 What the court considers

-When making a parenting order, the main consideration of the court is whether the suggested arrangements are what is best for the children.
+When making a parenting order, the main consideration of the court is whether the suggested arrangements are what is best for the children and their safety.

 For more information see what the court considers when making a parenting order.